TophattedWasTaken/GMSET9/README.md

 # GMSET9
-An MSET9 injector that runs from a second, hacked 3DS running GodMode9
+An MSET9 injector that runs from a second, hacked, 3DS running GodMode9

 The script will most likely be uploaded here once the sanity check is completed.
 ## Credits